wikimedia-research/search_task/README.md

 The output could be visualisations, presentations, anything - this is more about the way you think and work than it is the format :).

-Once you've completed the task to your satisfaction, submit the output and whatever code you used to produce it through the Greenhouse tools that manage your application.
+Once you've completed the task to your satisfaction, submit the output, *along with whatever code you used to produce it*, through the Greenhouse tools that manage your application.
 Do *not* submit it through a GitHub pull request or similar.